 Girard-Perregaux has a long history of building highly refined (and often mind-blowing) wristwatches for the world’s elite customers.
 In 2013, the brand added a nice entry to its Traveller collection.
 Although the Girard-Perregaux Traveller Moon Phases and Large Date (refs.
 49650-11-131-BB6A, 49650-11-631-BB6A & 49650-82-231-HBBA) lacks a second time zone indicator or even a city disk (something that you often expect from a traveler’s companion), it can be a nice acquisition for a proud member of a Million Miles Club.

 Traditionally for the Swiss-based watchmaking house, the timepiece features a clean, well-designed dial that, while sporting whole six indicators, doesn’t look particularly busy.
-More than that, the display is so well-organized that it will probably require the shortest adjustment time in the niche: it takes just a fraction of the second to understand where is what, remember it forever and never have a problem to concentrate on respective sub-dials.
+More than that, the display is so well-organized that it will probably require the shortest adjustment time in the niche: it takes just a fraction of the second to understand where is what, remember it forever, and never have a problem concentrating on respective sub-dials.
 Of the most interest here is, of course, the moon phase indicator.

 While featuring nothing new in terms of technical sophistication, the sub-dial nevertheless is a real work of art.
 Placed between 7 and 8 hours, the sub-dial shares its space with a slightly oversized small seconds display and features a realistic-looking depiction of a sky, which is done on a thin sheet of mineral glass with some complex metallization process.
 As a result, the metal-and-glass gear wheel looks surprisingly three-dimensional and stands out over other elements of the display if you take a minute or two to actually admire the timekeeper.